-- An examination in Subject A (English composition).
+An examination in Subject A (English composition).
 Hygiene, 1 unit (Men), 2 units (Women).
 Physical Education, 2 units.
-Social Ethics, 1 unit.
-How to Study, 1 unit.
-Problems of Contemporary Civilization 1A-1B, 4 units.
-English Composition, 6 units. - b) A reading knowledge of French, Spanish, or German, 9 units. - (A high school language may be used to satisfy this requirement in part or in whole, each year-course counting as 3 units.) - c) History 4A-4B, 8A-8B, or Political Science 1A-1B, 6 untis. - d) Geography 1, 3 units, and either Geography 2, 3 units, or Geography 3A, 3 units.
+Social Ethics.
+Problems of Contemporary Civilization, 6 units.
+English Composition, 6 units.

+- b) A reading knowledge of French, Spanish, or German, 9 units.
+(A high school language may be used to satisfy this requirement in part or in whole, each year-course counting as 3 units.) - c) History 4A-4B, 8A-8B, or Political Science 1A-1B, 6 units, or any combination of the foregoing courses.

-e) Mathematics of Investment 2, 3 units.
+d) Geography 1, 3 units, and Geography 2, 3 units.

-- (Prerequisite: Mathematics 1A or one year of high school advanced algebra.) - f) Natural Science, 9 units.
+- e) Mathematics of Investment 2, 3 units.
+(Prerequisite : Mathematics 1A or one year of high school advanced algebra.) - f) Natural Science, 9 units.